All-optical switching at the two-photon limit with interference-localized states: Comparison to other types of switches

+where the phase shift caused by the self-modulation terms $\chi \hat{n}_2^2, \chi \hat{n}_c^2$ is not included as it can be compensated by the other arm.
+The overall effect of the MZI, where the phase shift is $4\chi=\pi$, is given by the following operator

-that is, if the control photon is absent, the operator switches the ports while at its presence the output ports are the same up to a phase.
+By acting this operator onto the Fock states $\ket{1,0,0}$ and $\ket{0,1,0}$, the MZI switches the output paths, while in the presence of the control photon for $\ket{1,0,1}$ and $\ket{0,1,1}$, the output ports are the same, up to a phase.
 Since the evolution is necessarily conserving, one can treat one of the outputs as a scrap-collector while the other acts as the primal output of the switch.

 The remaining question is what would the required features of the Kerr non-linearity be to achieve the appropriate phase-shift.
-In the Kerr element unitary transformation above, the effective phase-shift assuming a state with single signal and single control photon is given by $\Delta \phi = 4\chi'.$ In order to estimate the necessary length of the nonlinear element for the switching, we use the third-order non-linearity $\chi$ based on the heterostructure material GaAs/AlGaAs with the high Kerr parameter $n_2 = 10^{-9}$ m$^{2}$/W \cite{miller1983degenerate}.
-This gives the necessary length of the element at the order of millimetres.
+In the Kerr operator $\hat{K}$ given above, we have required the effective phase-shift $\Delta \phi = 4\chi'$ to be $\pi$.
+Using $\chi \approx 10^{-3}$ obtained above for the heterostructure material GaAs/AlGaAs with the high Kerr parameter $n_2 = 10^{-9}$ m$^{2}$/W~\cite{miller1983degenerate}, the necessary length $L= \hbar n c \pi/(4 \chi)$ is in the order of millimetres.
+Such lengthscale represents, for state-of-the-art materials, a fundamental limit for on-chip all-optical switches based on MZI.

-Both the NLMZI and the single-particle localized switch discussed in this work are based on using destructive interference, but in a different way.
-In the NLMZI, one uses light-light effective interaction to attain a relative phase between its arms that realizes a destructive interference.
+Both the MZI and the single-particle localized switch discussed in this work are based on using destructive interference, but in a different way.
+In the MZI, one uses light-light effective interaction to attain a relative phase between its arms that realizes a destructive interference.
 However, in the localized-state switch, the interactions are used to break the destructive interference that localized the photons.
 On one hand, due to the localization, even a weak non-linearity allows switching in the single-particle localized switch if the delocalization time is faster than the system-losses by other means, since the interaction time is limited only by the losses.
-On the other hand, in the NLMZI the interaction time is limited by the length of the bulk non-linear component and the speed of light, requiring instead large intensity and aligning of the control pulse with the signal to sufficient precision.
-These facts render the NLMZI at the single-photon limit unpractical with currently existing materials while the localized state switch can be realized as such with circuit QED systems and microstructured optical materials, as discussed above.
+On the other hand, in the MZI the interaction time is limited by the length of the bulk non-linear component and the speed of light, requiring instead large intensity and aligning of the control pulse with the signal to sufficient precision.
+These facts render the MZI at the single-photon limit unpractical with currently existing materials, while the localized state switch can be realized as such with circuit QED systems and microstructured optical materials, as discussed above.